80,000 hours and counting = Math by Edison!

 The across-the-board three – not motivated, not understanding or not doing homework.

-Marks varying from a low of 5% all the way into the 90s.
+Marks varying from a low of 5% all the way into the 90s, and yes one student with a 100%.

-Grade 9 and 10s with marks in the 40s and 50s and hoping to do STEM at university (e.g. Engineering).
+Grade 9 and 10s with marks in the 40s and 50s and hoping to do STEM at university (e.g. Engineering, Computers, Science).

-Grade 7s failing as not understanding the teacher is far too common.
+Grade 7 students failing as not understanding the teacher is far too common.

-To the grade 9 student who did all her homework, yet her mark was stuck in the 60s (that’s a guaranteed recipe for frustration).
+To the grade 9 student who did all her homework, was motivated yet her mark was stuck in the 60s (that’s a guaranteed recipe for frustration).

 Parents asking me to teach their children problem-solving skills and how to think.